yazanateer/WebMVCEmployees/README.md

 # WebMVCEmployees 🚀

-A modern Spring Boot + Neo4j **RESTful Microservice** that manages employee data, supports advanced querying, and models organizational hierarchy (bonus).
+A modern Java Spring Boot + Neo4j **RESTful Microservice** that manages employee data, supports advanced querying, and models organizational hierarchy.
 Built as part of a Cloud Computing course assignment.

 ---